Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 We believe that recovery is a new and improved lifestyle in which a set of spiritual principles must be adopted and practiced daily in order to continue on your path of sobriety.
 The 12 Steps is a model founded by Alcoholics Anonymous and has helped millions of people worldwide overcome their battle with addiction.
 We believe it can help you too.

-Our cumulative experience in the recovery community has inspired our vision for Brazos Recovery Services.
+Our cumulative experience in the recovery community has inspired our vision for Brazos Recovery.
 We are recovered alcoholics and drug addicts, so we, more than anyone, understand the pain and frustration of the bindings and constraints of addiction.

 We have been down every dark and twisted road you can imagine, have visited countless doctors, psychiatrists, treatment centers, detox centers, hospitals, psych wards, and even jail.